Contact the media team to speak to an expert:

 Media expertise: Kay is available for interviews about asthma care, health policy, and has a specialist interest in digital health technology and innovation.
 She has been interviewed by a huge range of media outlets across both print and broadcast media, including Sky News.

-Dr Samantha Walker, Director of Research and Policy
+Dr Samantha Walker, Director of Research and Innovation

 Bio: Samantha Walker holds a PhD in mechanisms of allergy and asthma, and has worked in the field for over 25 years.
 Samantha's work on allergies and asthma has been published in a range of research journals including the Journal of Allergy and Clinical Immunology.
 Before working at Asthma UK, Samantha held a range of roles including running outpatient clinics, teaching and lecturing healthcare professionals, and running and designing research projects.